Pablusha/Android-Studio-API-JSON/README.md

 # If you take a error at the showing the data in the logcat
 You can check named "AndroidManifest.xml" folder.If you still get a error then i suggest check it the res/xml folder.
+I know make this app is so easy.I just do it for understand the logical structure.